Societas Sanctae Birgittae

 Seal of the Societas Sanctæ Birgittæ.

-Societas Sanctæ Birgittæ (SSB) is a High Church Lutheran religious society with character of third order for priests and laity, men and women in the Church of Sweden.
+Societas Sanctæ Birgittæ (SSB) is a High Church Evangelical-Lutheran religious society with character of third order for priests and laity, men and women in the Church of Sweden.

 Societas Sanctæ Birgittæ was founded in 1920 as a refuge for those who in a time of liturgical and theological decline of the Church of Sweden in early 20th century longed for more ceremonial celebration of the Mass, sincere worship and scriptural preaching.

 The initiative of the founding of SSB was made by archbishop Nathan Söderblom, for there was need to a religious society for both men and women.
-Söderblom introduced members of S:t Sigfrids Brödraskap (Brotherhood of St Sigfrid, SSB) – a High Church confraternity of priests influenced by Anglo-Catholicism – to Count and Countess Eric and Mary von Rosen and others like them, who treasured the memory of St Birgitta of Sweden.
+Söderblom introduced members of S:t Sigfrids Brödraskap (Brotherhood of St Sigfrid, SSB) – a High Church confraternity of Evangelical-Lutheran priests – to Count and Countess Eric and Mary von Rosen and others like them, who treasured the memory of St Birgitta of Sweden.
 Söderblom was not himself later involved.

 Members of Societas Sanctæ Birgittæ, in reverence to Saint Birgitta of Sweden and following her example, want to serve the Holy Catholic and Apostolic Church in Sweden (that is the Church of Sweden).
 SSB has good relations to the Roman Catholic Bridgettine Order.